Chat with us, powered by LiveChat

 Sunday & Monday, November 17-18, 2024 | 8:30am-4:30pm ET Both Days

-This two-day certification course trains professionals who work one-on-one with individuals who are experiencing difficulty or are in distress to assess risk and provide appropriate intervention.
+This two-day certification course, formerly known as Case Management Advanced Interventions, trains professionals who work one-on-one with individuals who are experiencing difficulty or are in distress to assess risk and provide appropriate intervention.
 Participants will learn how to assist in removing individuals’ barriers to success to increase holistic well-being.
 The course is highly beneficial for any professional in a support capacity who meets one-on-one with individuals who are experiencing difficulties, making it broadly applicable to many roles within educational environments.

-NABITA’s curriculum covers high-impact intervention techniques to change behavior, reduce harm, and engage students in goal setting.
-After course completion, participants will have a toolkit of skills and knowledge to help students improve.
-The intervention techniques taught in this course are evidence-based as they emphasize the practical application of the best available research findings.
-We delve into solution-focused techniques, harm-reduction methods, and motivational interviewing skills.
+The content in this course covers high-impact intervention techniques to change behavior, reduce harm, and engage students in goal setting.
+After course completion, participants will have a toolkit of skills and knowledge to help students improve their well-being and reduce risk including solution-focused techniques, harm-reduction methods, and motivational interviewing skills.
 These tools will equip participants to improve the outcomes of meetings with individuals facing challenges or needing support.

 Learn more about this certification course.